alnoprods/lcount/README.md

-#Counter of code and comment lines.
+# Counter of code and comment lines.

-##What is it for?
+## What is it for?
 This program counts lines of code and comments of all the files in a given directory, provided there is a definition of the comment markers for the languages used in the directory files.

-##How does it work?
+## How does it work?
 It takes into account single comment lines and multi-line comments.
 If a line contains both an instruction and a comment, the comment will be ignored.

-Empty lines are ignored.
+Empty lines are counted separately.

-The symbol definitions that allow the detection of comments are read from separate files which names follow the pattern:
+The definitions that allow the detection of comments are read from separate files which names follow this pattern:
 ```
 lcount-def.<langage-extension>.sh
 ```